carpentries-incubator/workflows-nextflow/episodes/06-configuration.md

 `name = value`

-Please note, string values need to be wrapped in quotation characters while numbers and boolean values (true, false) do not.
+String values need to be wrapped in quotation characters while numbers and boolean values (`true`, `false`) do not.
 Also note that values are typed, meaning for example that, `1` is different from `'1'`, since the first is interpreted as the number one, while the latter is interpreted as a string value.